President: Dick Day, MSc

 Bob Blees has been in Medical Ministry Support for the last 12 years.
 He joined SIM USA in 1980 as a Services Division mechanic and Services Division Director in Liberia.
 He later went on to serve as ELWA ministries manager overseeing its five divisions which included Services, Hospital, ELWA Academy, West Africa Christian High School, ELWA Broadcasting, Print Shop and Dental Clinic.
 For nearly 30 years, Bob has contributed to the management of SIM worldwide operations.

-Dave Evans, MS is President of LifeNet International, which works in Burundi, the Democratic Republic of the Congo, Uganda, and Malawi.
-Previously Dave worked as Senior Director for Innovation in World Vision International and Chief of Party in World Vision Zimbabwe.
+Dave Evans, MS is an International Development Consultant.
+Previously, he served as President of LifeNet International, which works in Burundi, the Democratic Republic of the Congo, Uganda, and Malawi.
+Before joining LifeNet, Dave worked as Senior Director for Innovation in World Vision International and Chief of Party in World Vision Zimbabwe.
 Dave also served for 22 years in Food for the Hungry, where he rose to the position of U.S. President and Global Executive Officer based in FH’s Washington, D.C. office.
 Dave’s experience includes relief and development leadership in the United States, Africa, Latin America and Asia.

 Zana Kiragu, MPH, MPharm is a Kenyan pharmacist and public health professional working in the access to medicines space.
 She is currently a Research Fellow in the Department of Global Health at Boston University School of Public Health.
 She volunteered with CCIH in support of the 2019 annual conference while she was pursuing a Masters of Public Health at Johns Hopkins Bloomberg School of Public Health.
 Prior to this, she received her Bachelors and Master of Pharmacy at the University of Manchester in 2015, and practiced in industrial, clinical and retail settings in both the UK and Kenya.